Table of Contents

 - Authority and Independence

-The most significant and most attractive advantage of choosing a business over a job is that you will have complete authority to make every decision, and you’ll be your own boss.
+The most significant and most attractive advantage of choosing a business over a job is that you will have the authority to make every decision, and you’ll be your own boss.
 You don’t have to answer to anyone or worry about being reprimanded for any mistake.
+Basically, you will be at the top of the hierarchy and you will have complete autonomy over your business.

 Owning a business offers extreme flexibility.
 You are the one who gets to choose your work hours and when you want to work.
 If planned correctly, you can maintain an outstanding work-life balance while running a successful business.